sergio83/elastic-list/README.md

 # Elastic List

-Swift and Objective-C: Bounce scroll animation in collection view
+Demo example of bounce scroll animation in a UICollectionView.

 <br><br>